simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 ### `concat` method docstring

 Concatenate argument array to this one.
 This interface positions the argument array's values after this array values.
-This method is similar to extend method, but there is a difference in whether updating the same variable (extend) or returned as a different variable (concat).<hr>
+This method is similar to extend method, but there is a difference in whether updating the same variable (the `extend` method) or returned as a different variable (the `concat` method).<hr>

 **[Parameters]**

-- `other_arr`: list or tuple or Array
+- `other_arr`: Array or list or tuple
   - Other array-like values to concatenate.

 <hr>